Top American, Chinese defence officials vie for influence in Asia-Pacific | Law-Order

 “We want a region that is stable, peaceful, resilient and prosperous,” he said when his speech was announced.

+Ahead of his speech, Albanese met with Singapore's Deputy Prime Minister Lawrence Wong and told reporters that the strong ties between the two countries was important because “security isn't just about defence.”
+“It's also about our capacity to be less vulnerable to shocks, whether that's a future pandemic, a trade or cyber security shock, or international conflict,” he said.

+Wong stressed that none of the Association of Southeast Asian Nations wanted to have to choose between Washington or Beijing.

-This year's dialogue comes amid a wide range of issues, including the war in Ukraine and its regional implications, including China's support for Russia, the ongoing conflict in Myanmar, and growing tensions between China and the US and its allies over Beijing's claim to the self-governing island of Taiwan.
+“No one wants to be in a position where we have to either contain China's rise or limit America's presence,” he said.
+“Any move in either direction will have few takers in the region because no one in ASEAN wants to see a new Cold War.”
+This year's dialogue comes amid a wide range of issues, including the war in Ukraine and its regional implications, including China's support for Russia, the ongoing conflict in Myanmar, and growing tensions between China and the U.S. and its allies over Beijing's claim to the self-governing island of Taiwan.

 Austin began his trip to the region in Japan, whose prime minister, Fumio Kishida, has been one of the most outspoken leaders in Asia against the Russian invasion of Ukraine.